dashevo/js-dash-sdk/README.md

 > Dash library for JavaScript/TypeScript ecosystem (Wallet, DAPI, Primitives, BLS, ...)

-DashJS allow you to transact on L1 or fetch/register documents on L2 within a single library, including management and signing of your documents.
+DashJS allows you to transact on L1 or fetch/register documents on L2 within a single library, including management and signing of your documents.

 Find more in the :
 - [Documentation](https://dashevo.github.io/DashJS/#/)